 In previous versions, Outlook displayed the emails with the HTML rendering engine from Internet Explorer and when you had Outlook as the email editor it used its own (limited) engine to generate it.
 When you had Word as the email editor it used the Word engine to generate HTML and offered Word composing features.

-With Outlook 2007, and continued in Outlook 2010, Outlook 2013 and Outlook 2016, they decided to get rid of both Word and Outlook as the email editor and replaced it with a single completely new and revamped editor (with Ribbon support!) based on Word.
+With Outlook 2007, and continued in all later versions, they decided to get rid of both Word and Outlook as the email editor and replaced it with a single completely new and revamped editor (with Ribbon support!) based on Word.

 Why didn’t they choose Internet Explorer or Outlook?

 Well, Internet Explorer only displays HTML and the functionality of the Outlook editor was rather limited.
 Also, in usage, emails are much more treated like documents than like web pages.